HeChinese/OpenHeInput-Android/README.md

 # OpenHeInput-Android

+'He' is Chinese word 和's PinYin(Sound), it means 'and' or 'with'.

+'HeInput'('和码' in Chinese) is a name of famous Chinese input mathod.

-Open source HeInput Android project
+OpenHeInput-Android is open source HeInput Android project.

 This application is based on Google SoftKeyboard sample:<br/>
 https://android.googlesource.com/platform/development/+/master/samples/SoftKeyboard/